neo4j-partners/aws-resource-share-with-privatelink-and-vpc-lattice/README.md

 1. **Resource Owners** - Share resources from their VPCs with other AWS accounts.
 2. **Consumers** - Accept and access shared resources in their accounts.

+### AWS Services Involved
+- **VPC Lattice**: Simplifies connecting, securing, and monitoring service-to-service communications across VPCs and accounts.
+VPC Lattice is used to create a Service Network that manages access to shared resources and ensures secure connectivity.
+- **PrivateLink**: Enables secure access to services in a shared VPC over the AWS private network.
+This is used to create private endpoints in the Consumer’s VPC, allowing seamless access to shared resources.

 ---

 ## Overview